Tributary system of China: In practice

+Legitimacy

 The "tribute system" is often associated with a "Confucian world order", under which neighboring states complied and participated in the "tribute system" to secure guarantees of peace, investiture, and trading opportunities.
 One member acknowledged another's position as superior, and the superior would bestow investiture upon them in the form of a crown, official seal, and formal robes, to confirm them as king.
 The practice of investing non-Chinese neighbors had been practiced since ancient times as a concrete expression of the loose reign policy.

 The rulers of Joseon, in particular, sought to legitimize their rule through reference to Chinese symbolic authority.
 On the opposite side of the tributary relationship spectrum was Japan, whose leaders could hurt their own legitimacy by identifying with Chinese authority.
 In these politically tricky situations, sometimes a false king was set up to receive investiture for the purposes of tribute trade.

-In practice, the tribute system only became formalized during the early years of the Ming dynasty.
-The "tribute" entailed a foreign court sending envoys and exotic products to the Chinese emperor.
-The emperor then gave the envoys gifts in return and permitted them to trade in China.
-Presenting tribute involved theatrical subordination but usually not political subordination.
-The political sacrifice of participating actors was simply "symbolic obeisance".
-Actors within the "tribute system" were virtually autonomous and carried out their own agendas despite sending tribute; as was the case with Japan, Korea, Ryukyu, and Vietnam.
-Chinese influence on tributary states was almost always non-interventionist in nature and tributary states "normally could expect no military assistance from Chinese armies should they be invaded".
-For example, when the Hongwu Emperor learned that the Vietnamese attacked Champa, he only rebuked them, and did not intervene in the 1471 Vietnamese invasion of Champa, which resulted in the destruction of that country.
-Both Vietnam and Champa were tributary states.
-When the Malacca sultanate sent envoys to China in 1481 to inform them that while returning to Malacca in 1469 from a trip to China, the Vietnamese had attacked them, castrating the young and enslaving them, China still did not interfere with affairs in Vietnam.
-The Malaccans reported that Vietnam was in control of Champa and also that the Vietnamese sought to conquer Malacca, but the Malaccans did not fight back because of a lack of permission from the Chinese to engage in war.
-The Ming emperor scolded them, ordering the Malaccans to strike back with violent force if the Vietnamese attacked.